fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 json-server stores all the data into the file <i>db.json</i>, which resides on the server.
 In the real world data will be stored into some kind of database.
 However, json-server is a handy tool, which facilitates the usage of server side functionality in the development phase without needing to program anything.

-We will get familiar with the principles of implementing server side functionality in more detail in [part 3](/part3) of this course.
+We will get familiar with the principles of implementing server side functionality in more detail in [part 3](/en/part3) of this course.

 ### The browser as a runtime environment

 Our first task is fetching the already existing notes to our React application from the address <http://localhost:3001/notes>.

-In the the [project example](/osa0#selaimessa-suoritettava-sovelluslogiikka) from part 0 we already encountered a way to data from a server using Javascript.
+In the the [example project](/en/part0/fundamentals_of_web_apps#running-application-logic-on-the-browser) from part 0 we already encountered a way to data from a server using Javascript.
 The code in the example was fetching the data using [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), otherwise known as a HTTP request made using a XHR object.
 This is a technique launched in the year 1999, which every browser has supported for a good while.

 Nowadays it is not recommended to use XHR and browsers already widely support the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) method, which is based on so-called [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), instead of the event driven model used by XHR.